 Read below to get a full sense of our Iceland trip itinerary, cost, and cancellation waiver.
-You can also download a PDF brochure here.
-(Prices for air-inclusive packages subject to change – prices increased on September 9, 2019.)
+You can also view the itinerary here.

 You’re on your way to Iceland, a land and culture forged by fire and ice.
 Where steaming lava fields and massive glaciers sculpt mountains and valleys, leaving thundering waterfalls and plunging fjords.
 In this land of many natural wonders, enjoy the rare opportunity to see the aurora borealis — one of nature’s most dazzling light displays, also known as the northern lights.

 Your tour opens in Reykjavík, Iceland’s capital city.
 Get acquainted with old town Reykjavík on a walking tour featuring Hallgrimskirkja church, city hall, the harbor, and the Parliament building.
 Tonight, gather with your fellow travelers at a popular restaurant for dinner featuring Icelandic cuisine.
 Then, take an exhilarating northern lights cruise.** Leave behind the bright city lights and sail into the darkness of Faxaflói Bay in search of the northern lights – one of nature’s wonders.
 When revealed, you’ll be dazzled by the flickering light display of bursting color that unfolds before your eyes.